WSP-LAB/FUGIO-artifact/README.md

 If you run the command, FUGIO starts to analyze the source code of the target application.
 At the first run, FUGIO generates a dump file in `Files/dump_files`.
 It is for reducing time to analyze the target source code when you run FUGIO again for the same application.
-If the source code of the target application changed, you need to delete its dump file and run the script again.
+If the source code of the target application is changed, you need to delete its dump file and run the script again.

 > When you run FUGIO on Smarty (PHP 5.4),
 >